Chinese Food Recipes for the Health-Conscious Eater

 You can’t talk about Chinese food without regional Chinese food.
 Many distinct flavors and ingredients make up the Chinese culinary landscape, so many people love them.

-Whether you’re looking to enjoy your favorite cuisine or are trying to eat more healthfully, you’re sure to find something delicious on this list.
+Whether you’re looking to enjoy your favorite cuisine or trying to eat more healthfully, you will find something delicious on this list.

 1. Sichuan Hot Pot One of China’s most beloved foods, the hot pot is a communal meal in which diners bring their ingredients to cook in a large pot of boiling water.
-The dish was developed in the city of Chengdu and consisted of various meats, vegetables, and spices, as well as a variety of sauces.
+The dish was developed in the city of Chengdu and consisted of various meats, vegetables, spices, and a variety of sauces.
 It is a great way to sample multiple flavors in one meal.

-2. Beijing Duck Also known as Peking duck, this dish consists of roasted ducks that have been marinated in a mixture of Chinese herbs and spices.
-This is a traditional dish from Beijing that has become so popular that many restaurants serve it worldwide.
+2. Beijing Duck Also known as Peking Duck, this dish consists of roasted ducks marinated in Chinese herbs and spices.
+This traditional dish from Beijing has become so popular that many restaurants serve it worldwide.

 3. Chaozhou Steamed Fish This fish is usually served with a spicy sauce in a steamer or hot pot.